Sz-Daniel/Tarkony/README.md

-# Tarkony - 2025.06.21 - Readme is coming!
+# Tarkony - 2025.06.22

 ### Guide

 On the main page, all on-hand items are listed first.

 Displayed categories are top-level categories; by selecting them, the user is taken to the subcategories.
 For each selected category, all items within its subcategories are also displayed.

-Each item has a dropdown data field that displays additional necessary information, and when hovering over these data points, related items are also shown — for example, what the given item can be bartered for.
+Each item has a dropdown data field that displays additional necessary information. ~~and when hovering over these data points, related items are also shown — for example, what the given item can be bartered for~~ By tabs the usre can choose which type of information want to see

 In the detailed data section, there's an All Data button that redirects the user to the selected item's separate page, where all of its data is accessible.

 ### Done:

- - Started to use React.memo for ItemBaseDisplay (and tired to optimalise the page)
+- Started to use React.memo for ItemBaseDisplay and tried to optimize the page
 - Skeleton on isLoading (first iteration)
- - Logger taken out, started to rendering while other component rendered so it was a big problem.
+- Logger taken out, it started rendering while other component rendered so it was a big problem.
 Using console.log now
 - Error status component in case of fetching isError
 - Combination with prices in Combination componenet
 - Item Single page Quests & ItemDetails
+- Dark / Light themes

+Checkpoint! - The basic functions work well, the data is clear, and I applied every necessary tool, even if only minimally.

 ### Next:

-- Checkout: "Colt M4A1 5.56x45 assault rifle" - name problem
-- Themes Implement
-- Checkpoint!

 - IsItWorth?
 Bartel vs Craft Vs Trader Page
 - Modder compare Page
 - ItemSingle as pop-up as separeted window in ItemList
 - (In the end) Whole UI refactor

+### Still not figured out:

+- "Colt M4A1 5.56x45 assault rifle" - name problem: itemDetailsQuery without "name" works fine, with name this item have a problem

 ## Overview